-Labour market statistics feature in the DfE Economic Briefing which provides an overview of the state of the Northern Ireland economy, setting it in context with the UK and Republic of Ireland.
-The most up-to-date official statistics on the economy and labour market are available on the Economic Overview section of the website.
+Labour market statistics feature in the economic commentary which provides an overview of the state of the Northern Ireland economy, setting it in context with the UK and Republic of Ireland.
+The most up-todate official statistics on the economy and labour market are available on the Economic Overview section of the website.